fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-yodlee.md

 After the initial connection, it may take up to 12 hours for our banking data providers to fetch the initial transactions from your connected bank account.
 :::

-## Regional Considerations
+## Regional considerations

 - Yodlee is the primary provider for users in the United States, Canada, and South Africa
-- You can use both Yodlee and Salt Edge.
-If your bank or institution is not available try Salt Edge
+- You can use both Yodlee and SaltEdge.
+If your bank or institution is not available try SaltEdge

-## Maintaining Your Connection
+## Maintaining your connection

 We recommend checking your bank connections at least every 30 days to re-authenticate and ensure uninterrupted service.

 :::info
 Not all banks support automatic refresh.
-In this case you will need to refesh your connection from the banking page periodically.
+In this case you will need to refresh your connection from the banking screen periodically.
 :::

 <!-- :::info